impredicative/gec/README.md

     | Repo    | 5G    | Soft | GitHub   |
     | Repo    | 10G   | Hard | GitLab   |

-1. Due to the use of the gocryptfs `-sharedstorage` option, no hardlink can be created in the decrypted repo itself.
+1. Due to the use of the gocryptfs `-sharedstorage` option, no hardlink can be created in a decrypted repo.

 ## Installation
 ```shell script